14sudharsan/omdb/README.md

 # omdb

-How to get Movie Rotten Tomatoes Value using docker container
+How to get Movie Rotten Tomatoes Value using docker container at one step

 Step1